matheusgomessouza/dispear/README.md

 **💻 Projeto / Project**

-Dispear in my first music written in the Sonic Pi 🎶
+Dispear is my first music written in the Sonic Pi 🎶

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------